Summary

 Mechanism of Action

-■ CCR8 is predominantly expressed on tumor-infiltrating Tregs, which are a primary driver of immunosuppression within the tumor microenvironment.
-These Tregs prevent the body’s natural antitumor immune response.
+■ CCR8 is predominantly and selectively expressed on tumor-infiltrating regulatory T cells (Tregs), which are the primary drivers of immunosuppression within the tumor microenvironment (TME).
+These Tregs actively suppress the body’s natural antitumor immune response by inhibiting effector T cell function.

-■ This alleviates the immunosuppressive shield, enhancing the infiltration and activity of tumor-killing CD8+ T cells and enabling the immune system to effectively recognize and attack cancer cells.
+■ IPG7236 works by potently and selectively blocking the CCL1-CCR8 signaling axis, which disrupts the recruitment and retention of these immunosuppressive Tregs at the tumor site.
+This action breaks down the immunosuppressive shield, enhances the infiltration and cytotoxic activity of tumor-killing CD8⁺ T cells, and enables the immune system to effectively recognize and eliminate cancer cells.

 Key Differentiation

-■ Oral Small-Molecule Advantage: IPG7236's oral administration provides significant advantages over large-molecule antibody competitors in terms of manufacturing cost, distribution, and patient compliance.
+■ Oral Small-Molecule Advantage: IPG7236's oral administration provides transformative benefits over large-molecule antibody competitors, including lower manufacturing costs, easier global distribution, and superior patient compliance and convenience.

-■ Novel Mechanism of Action (Signaling Blockade vs. Cell Depletion): Unlike competing ADCC-enhanced antibodies that deplete all CCR8-expressing cells (including healthy ones), IPG7236 selectively blocks Treg function without causing widespread cell death.
-This targeted mechanism is anticipated to deliver a significantly superior safety profile by avoiding on-target, off-tumor toxicity.
+■ Novel Mechanism of Action (Signaling Blockade vs. Cell Depletion): Unlike competing ADCC-enhanced antibodies that non-specifically deplete all CCR8-expressing cells (including healthy peripheral Tregs), IPG7236 selectively blocks Treg function without inducing systemic cell death.
+This targeted mechanism is expected to deliver a markedly superior safety profile by eliminating on-target, off-tumor toxicity.

-■ Superior Safety Profile: In the ongoing Phase 1/2a clinical trial, IPG7236 has been escalated up to 1000 mg BID without any drug-related Serious Adverse Events (SAEs) observed, highlighting its excellent tolerability.
+■ Exceptional Safety Profile: In the Completed Phase 1 clinical trial, IPG7236 has been dose-escalated up to 1000 mg twice daily (BID) without Dose-limited Toxicity (DLT) observed, highlighting its excellent systemic tolerability.

-■ Synergy with PD-1 Inhibitors: Pre-clinical data demonstrates a strong synergistic effect with anti-PD-1 antibodies, positioning IPG7236 as a promising therapy to overcome resistance to current checkpoint inhibitors.
+■ Proven Synergy with PD-1 Inhibitors: Preclinical data demonstrates a strong, statistically significant synergistic effect with anti-PD-1 antibodies, positioning IPG7236 as a prominent combination partner to overcome resistance to current checkpoint inhibitor therapies.

 Current Development & Status

-■ Next Steps: A Phase 1b/2a trial is planned to initiate in 2026 to evaluate IPG7236 in combination with an anti-PD-1 therapy for patients with triple-negative breast cancer (TNBC).
+■ Phase 1/2 (PD-1 Combination): A Phase 1/2 cinical trial is onging to commerce to evaluate IPG7236 in combination with an anti-PD-1 therapy for patients with advanced solid tumor.

-■ Tumor Microenvironment Modulation: In a humanized breast cancer model, IPG7236 treatment caused a significant, dose-dependent decrease in tumor-infiltrating Tregs and a corresponding dose-dependent increase in tumor-killing CD8+ T cells.
+■ Tumor Microenvironment Modulation: In a humanized MDA-MB-231 triple-negative breast cancer model, IPG7236 treatment caused a significant, dose-dependent reduction in tumor-infiltrating Tregs and a corresponding dose-dependent increase in tumor-killing CD8⁺ T cells.

 Publications